Rick Cluff: Career

 Cluff began his 20-year career as host of The Early Edition in September 1997.
-He was also one of the few journalists allowed to enter Moscow and Prague during the World Hockey Championships at the time of the Cold War.
 In 1999, he was inducted into the Canadian Football Hall of Fame.

 In June 2017, before announcing his retirement, Cluff underwent open-heart surgery after living with hereditary heart disease.
 In December 2017, it was announced that Stephen Quinn would replace Cluff.
 In 2018, he was the recipient of the Lifetime Achievement Award from the Canadian Radio Television Digital News Association.

 Personal life

-Cluff and his wife have two children together.
+Cluff and his wife had two children.
+He died from cancer on July 2, 2024, at the age of 74.